leoafarias/fvm/website/docs/guides/faq.md

 ---

+### Monorepo support

+Suppose you have a nested package(s) that you want to share the same Flutter version.
+You can set up the FVM config at the root of the monorepo.

+FVM will do an ancestor look-up to find the config and use it as the default.

+---

 ### Cannot install latest version of FVM

 When running `pub global activate fvm`, pub will grab the latest FVM version that is compatible with the installed dart-sdk.
 Upgrade to the latest version of the Dart, and run the command again.
 Go to https://dart.dev/get-dart for more information.